amhsirak/technet/README.md

 * User authentication
 * User profiles
 * Posts, Like and Comment
-* Showcase your GitHub repositories in your profile
+* Showcase GitHub repositories in your profile

 ## To Try This On Your Own